Sidebar

 Support Animals

-Support Animals are permitted in university housing (or on university grounds in accordance with the provisions of this policy) and limited to the room of the student who has been granted an accommodation.
-In order to live with a Support Animal in university housing, a resident must obtain prior authorization from the campus disability services office and the campus housing office.
+Support Animals are permitted in university housing (or on university grounds in accordance with the provisions of this policy) and are generally limited to the room of the student who has been granted a reasonable accommodation for a documented disability.
+In order to live with a Support Animal in university housing, a resident must obtain prior authorization from the campus disability resources and the campus housing office prior to bringing the animal on campus.
 Each campus housing office may develop specific procedures and guidelines for Support Animals.

 Exceptions